Simply Business homepage

 According to ransomware incident response firm Coveware, the average ransom payment in Q1, 2022 was $211,259, and the median ransom payment was $73,906.

-A recent report shows that 71% of ransomware attacks target small businesses.
-The same report states that small businesses are especially at risk because they are less likely to have their data backed up and more likely to pay the ransom.
+According to Expert Insights, a computer security service based in Plymouth, England, 71% of ransomware attacks target small businesses.
+The same report states that small businesses are especially at risk because they are less likely to have their data backed up and will be more likely to pay the ransom.

 5. Insider threats.